carpentries-incubator/hpc-intro/_episodes/15-resources.md

 It's recommended to kill using without `-9` first.
 This gives a process the chance to clean up child processes, and exit cleanly.
 However, if a process just isn't responding, use `-9` to kill it instantly.

-## Playing nice in the sandbox

-You now have everything you need to run jobs, transfer files, use/install software, and monitor how many resources your jobs are using.

-So here are a couple final words to live by:

-* Don't run jobs on the login node, though quick tests are generally fine.
-  A "quick test" is generally anything that uses less than 10GB of memory, 4 CPUs, and 15 minutes of time.
-  Remember, the login node is to be shared with other users.

-* If someone is being inappropriate and using the login node to run all of their stuff, message an administrator to take a look at things and deal with them.

-* Compress files before transferring to save file transfer times with large datasets.

-* Use a VCS system like git to keep track of your code.
-Though most systems have some form of backup/archival system, you shouldn't rely on it for something as key as your research code.
-  The best backup system is one you manage yourself.

-* Before submitting a large run of jobs, submit one as a test first to make sure everything works.

-* The less resources you ask for, the faster your jobs will find a slot in which to run.
-  Lots of small jobs generally beat a couple big jobs.

-* You can generally install software yourself, but if you want a shared installation of some kind, it might be a good idea to message an administrator.

-* Always use the default compilers if possible.
-Newer compilers are great, but older stuff generally has less compatibility issues.